Black Cohosh: Characteristics, Uses, and Precautions

 At the same time, you should note that research on black cohosh is sparse, so there may be other adverse effects that we’re not aware of.

-Dosage and presentations of black cohosh
+The dosage and presentations of black cohosh

 Black cohosh is available in various presentations, whether capsules, liquid extract, or tea.
 According to the dosages, these can vary depending on the brand.
 However, the general dosage is between 20 to 120 milligrams of extract or powder per day.